 Do you need a degree to become a police officer?

 Yes, you need to have completed a college of applied arts and technology diploma or a university degree to become a police officer.
+Degree specialization and GPA can be good for setting yourself apart from other candidates when looking for employment.

 Are transfer credits accepted for the BA in Policing?